jechol/definject/README.md

 ## Why?

 1. As we inject objects via constructor in OOP, we should inject functions via arguments in FP.
-2. Mocking per function is better than mocking per module as we need only subset of module for single test.
+2. Defining mock modules even for single function is too much boilerplate.
+What we want to inject are functions, not modules.
-3. Unlike other mocking libraries which modifies global modules and disables async tests, definject does not modify global modules so enables async tests.
+3. Most mocking libraries replace global modules with mocked ones which make async test not possible. definject mutate nothing globally that you can use `async: true`.

 ## License